porterClass/scavenger_hunt/.clue-templates/clue05.md

 #### Find Clue 6 ####

 The `PATH` variable tells the computer where programs are.
 Each path that could contain a program is placed between colons.
-Your hint for the next clue is the first path listed in your `PATH`.
+Your answer for the next clue is the first path listed in your `PATH`.